Holiday Travel Safety Tips

 2. Drive slowly in winter conditions.
 Drive slowly and know your vehicle and how it handles in inclement weather.

 If there is an emergency…

 1. Stay in your vehicle.
 It is safer to stay in your vehicle if you are stopped or stalled due to winter weather.

 2. Be seen.
-Put bright markers on the antenna or windows and keep the interior dome light turned on.
+Put bright markers on the antenna or windows.
+If possible, keep the interior dome light on.

 3. Avoid carbon monoxide poisoning.
 Don’t run your vehicle for long periods of time with the windows up or in an enclosed space.
 If you must run your vehicle, clear the exhaust pipe from snow and run it sporadically – just long enough to stay warm.

 And possibly most importantly, wear your seat belt and ensure everyone is buckled in age- and size-appropriate restraints!